Q: What is considered a disability?

 - The first and last name of the person who prepared the documentation

-- The specific name of your disability(ies), such as ADD, Learning Disability – Written Expression, Seizure Disorder, Bipolar Disorder, etc.
+- The specific name of your disability, for example: ADD/ADHD, Learning Disability – Written Expression, Seizure Disorder, Bipolar Disorder, etc.

-- A description of how this disability (or disabilities) affects you in your daily life, for example:
+- A description of how this disability affects your daily life, for example:

 - Problems concentrating or maintaining focus